Hwamyeong-dong: Tourism

-Hwamyeong ecology park is located near Hwamyeong Station.
-It has walking trails, baseball parks, soccer fields, tennis courts, basketball courts, an in-line skating rink, and many other amenities for the public to enjoy.
+Hwamyeong Ecological Park is located near Hwamyeong Station and next to the Nakdong River.
+It has walking trails, baseball fields, soccer pitches, tennis courts, basketball courts, an in-line skating rink, and many other amenities for the public to enjoy.
+It also features a cycling path that is part of Korea’s cross-country cycle trail.
 At the southern end of the park, there is natural lotus habitat along with an adjacent aqua sports center and outdoor pool, which is open to the public during the Summer.

-Hwamyeong arboretum can be found along the banks of the Daechun stream, which traverses Hwamyeong-dong.
+Hwamyeong Arboretum can be found along the banks of the Daecheon stream, which traverses Hwamyeong-dong.
 It has over 200,000 varieties of plants for visitors to observe, and is conveniently located adjacent to the Geumjeongsan hiking trail network.
 Visitors can look up where certain plants are located using the electronic plant dictionary provided on the website.The Busan Fishing Village Folk Museum is located right in front of Hwamyeong station.
 It presents exhibitions detailing the fishing activity of Busan folk villages through the ages, traditional fishing technologies, historic sites, and folklore.
 The museum also has experiential learning programs for children to help them to understand life before Hwamyeong's rapid development and modernization.

 The Hwamyeong Rose Park is right next to the Busan Fishing Village Folk Museum.
 It is a botanical park divided into 49 sections containing different rose species, and is especially popular during May and June, when the roses are in bloom.
 A basketball court, a football field, and a multipurpose sports field can also be found within the park.